 Improving eating habits, increasing physical activity, quitting smoking, and reducing alcohol intake are all pieces of the puzzle that may help improve heart health.

 Studies have also found that having a sense of community is part of that as well, as we'll learn below.

 A study published in the Journal of American Medical Association examined Italian immigrants in a small town called Roseto, Pennsylvania (2).

 The researchers compared health statistics of the people in Roseto to other local towns for seven years, and what they discovered was shocking.

-•The rate of heart attacks for men in Roseto over the age of 65 was half the rate of the national average.
+•The rate of certain heart problems for men in Roseto over the age of 65 was half the rate of the national average.

 These surprising results made the researchers dig deeper into what the Roseto community was doing to have such positive results.

 Since diet is a major contributor to a healthy heart, the researchers examined the diet of the Roseto community and found that their diet wasn’t great.